-Our expert solicitors can advise you on making a Lasting Powers of Attorney to decide what would happen if you could not make decisions for yourself and needed support managing your affairs.
+Our expert solicitors can advise you on making a Lasting Power of Attorney to decide what would happen if you could not make decisions for yourself and needed support managing your affairs.

 We are still available and booking appointments over telephone and video conference

-By making a Lasting Powers of Attorney you decide what would happen if you could not make decisions for yourself or if you became physically frail and needed support managing your affairs.
+By making a Lasting Power of Attorney you decide what would happen if you could not make decisions for yourself or if you became physically frail and needed support managing your affairs.

 A Lasting Power of Attorney is a legal document that allows you to appoint another person or persons to make decisions on your behalf.
 They are called your "attorney(s)".

-You do not have to appoint the same people on both Lasting Powers of Attorneys.
+You do not have to appoint the same people on both Lasting Powers of Attorney.

 Any Attorney you appoint is under a duty to act in your best interests.

 You should consider whether you would like to impose any restrictions on what your attorney can do or to include any guidance for your attorneys.
-Examples of this may be restricting the assets your attorneys can deal with or specifying that your Lasting Powers of Attorneys can only be used once you have lost capacity, again we can advise you further on this.
+Examples of this may be restricting the assets your attorneys can deal with or specifying that your Lasting Power of Attorney can only be used once you have lost capacity, again we can advise you further on this.

 You can specify people who should be notified before your attorneys can register the Lasting Power of Attorney and use it.
 This adds a layer of protection.